Piasttorun/tech242-AWS-linux/bash/README.md

 ![Alt text](images/image2.png)

 ## environment varaibles are oftne used to hold senstive data, our java rpograms will access data from those environment variables.

+## how to sort out kernel user interaction, bad for automation
+## despite having -y in commnd
+## maven also asks about user input